utter-project/UTTER-MS9-meetingdata/ELITR-English-test/meeting_en_test2_003.md

 </aside>

-(2) Using the transcript, tell me at least three places from which the speakers speak in this meeting  (B)
+(2) Using the transcript, tell me at least three places from which the speakers speak in this meeting  (S)

 <aside>
 💡 India, Iran, Czech Republic